mcuw/esp32-t-qt-c6-sdk/README.md

 ## Disclaimer

-Contribution and help ... if you find an issue or wants to contribute then please do not hesitate to create a merge request or an issue.
+Contribution and help ... if you find an issue or wants to contribute then please do not hesitate to create a Pull request or an issue.

 We provide our build template as is, and we make no promises or guarantees about this code.